IMBUILDINGS/docs/reference-guide/immotion-lorawan/README.md

 IMBuildings Cloud allows data to be retreived from multiple LoRaWAN solutions.
 Received data is visible within the IMMotion Cloud application.

-Currently the following LoRaWAN solutions can be integated
+Currently the following LoRaWAN solutions can be integrated
 - The Things Network / The Things Industries
 - Loriot
 - Senet